 To find the actual GPM of any fixture, time how many seconds it takes to fill a bucket to a 1-quart mark.
 Divide that by 15, the answer will give you your fixture’s GPM.

-When you have a professional plumber install an on-demand water heater such as Nick’s Plumbing and Sewer Services, we will advise you to seek an annual service.
+When you have a professional plumber install an on-demand water heater such as Nick’s Plumbing Service, we will advise you to seek an annual service.
 That will include cleaning or changing water and air filters, as well as checking the burner.

 In a residential area with hard water, a vinegar flush, every 500 hours keeps scaling, also known as a mineral build-up from clogging your heat exchanger.
 The flush can be performed by either us or you, the homeowner.